MicaelaBartomeo/MicaelaBartomeo/README.md

 - 👋 Hi, I'm Micaela Bartomeo.
 - 👀 I currently study Electronic Engineering at UNLP, Argentina.
 - 🌱 Python, JavaScript, C.
-- 💞️ My main goal is to work as Embedded Systems Dev into Space Industry but for now, I want to work as Backend Dev.
+- 💞️ My main goal is to work as Embedded Systems Dev into Space Industry but for now, I want to work as Data Analytics.
 - 📫 micaelabelenbartomeo@gmail.com

 <!---